 Subject matter expertise.
-A good tutor should have in-depth knowledge of a subject as well as useful professional experience.
 I received a combined MA/MFA in literature and creative writing from Colorado State University, and a BA in English from Vassar College.
-I have eight years of full- and part-time teaching experience, and 12 years of full-time tutoring experience.
+I have been teaching the SAT and ACT since 2006.
 In addition, I worked as a newspaper reporter for four years and have published short fiction and poetry.
 My areas of expertise are standardized tests (ACT, SAT, and private school entrance exams), English, writing, math, and study skills.

 Setting.
 Private tutoring held in a school or library offers a better experience than teaching in a corporate classroom.
 (Note: all tutoring online at present.)

 Continuity and flexibility.
 There is no substitute for working one-on-one with a single tutor who understands your student.
 The benefits over time go far beyond the classroom.
 The tutor and student learn from each other what works best; the tutor observes and builds on the student’s progress.
 At a test prep or tutoring center, one may or may not get the same person each week.
 Tutoring is a weekly practice, like playing the piano; the more regularly it is done, the better the result and the greater the feeling of accomplishment for the student.

 Convenience.
 I offer flexible scheduling to meet my students' needs.
 I work with you to schedule a convenient meeting time, ideally on the same day and at the same time each week as this establishes a routine.